edgrosvenor/personal/resources/md/editor.md

 `updateOrCreate` or `createOrUpdate`.

 If you can afford it or are eligible for a free license, [Laravel IDEA](https://laravel-idea.com) fills in the rest of the gaps in your IDE's knowledge of the framework.
-Between this and teh IDE Helper Generator, it's a very rare day when I leave a <span data-tooltip="tooltip" style="text-decoration-line: underline; text-decoration-style: wavy; text-decoration-color:#ddd;">squiggly line</span> under a single line of code.
+Between this and the IDE Helper Generator, it's a very rare day when I leave a <span data-tooltip="tooltip" style="text-decoration-line: underline; text-decoration-style: wavy; text-decoration-color:#ddd;">squiggly line</span> under a single line of code.